+Cybersecurity and privacy are important, even more so when it comes to personal finances.
 In today’s world, most personal finances are done online.
-The days of banking and administering our finances in brick and mortar institutions are fading.
-With the ever evolving tech landscape, our cybersecurity and privacy should not be neglected, even more so when it comes to personal finances.
-So, how can you stay safe online when dealing with your personal finances?
+The days of having to go into brick and mortar institutions are continually dwindling.
+So with tech continuing to evolve, how can you stay safe when dealing with your personal finances online?

 “At the end of the day, the goals are simple: safety and security.”